chanteriam/chanteriam/README.md

 # 👩🏿‍💻 About Me
-🎓 I am currently a second year Masters student working toward my [MS in Computational Analysis and Public Policy](https://capp.uchicago.edu/) at The University of Chicago Harris School of Public Policy.<br>
+## Professional
-💻 I am also a Summer 2023 [Coding it Forward](https://www.codingitforward.com/fellowships) Data Engineering Fellow in the Economic Reiumbursable Surveys Division at the United States Census Bureau.<br><br>
+💻 I am a Software Engineer in the Economic Reiumbursable Surveys Division at the United States Census Bureau.
+My work focuses on data and workflow modernization by developing applications and implementing technological infrastructure that improves the U.S. Census's survey processing capabilities.

+## Education
 🎓 BA Sociology, Computer Science minor from [Vanderbilt University](https://www.vanderbilt.edu).<br>
+🎓 [MS in Computational Analysis and Public Policy](https://capp.uchicago.edu/) from The University of Chicago Harris School of Public Policy.

+## Personal
 🌱 I am passionate about data and software engineering, data science, machine learning, and the intersection of social welfare and technology policy.<br>
-🔭 I have a background in sociology research. <br>
+🔭 I have a background in sociology, social science, and public opinion research; data science and machine learning; and software engineering and full-stack web development.<br>

-CURRENTLY LEARNING: Software Engineering for Civic Technology; Advanced Natural Language Processing

 ## 🌐 Socials and Contact